IABTechLab/uid2docs/api/v2/upgrade-guide.md

 ### Can I continue using the v1 API and API keys?

 Yes.
 The v1 endpoints will be supported until March 31, 2023.
 After that date, all deprecated v1 SDK files and endpoints, the v0 SDK files, and any unversioned endpoints will be removed.
-Previously issued client API keys will continue working with v1 endpoints and will be required for v2 endpoints.
+Previously issued client API keys will be required for the v2 endpoints and will continue working with the v1 endpoints until their removal.

 ### How do I obtain a client secret key for the new API?